Sasanian Empire: Cavalry

 The cavalry used during the Sassanid Empire were two types of heavy cavalry units: Clibanarii and Cataphracts.
 The first cavalry force, composed of elite noblemen trained since youth for military service, was supported by light cavalry, infantry and archers.
 Mercenaries and tribal people of the empire, including the Turks, Kushans, Sarmatians, Khazars, Georgians, and Armenians were included in these first cavalry units.
 The second cavalry involved the use of the war elephants.
 In fact, it was their specialty to deploy elephants as cavalry support.

 Unlike the Parthians, the Sassanids developed advanced siege engines.
 The development of siege weapons was a useful weapon during conflicts with Rome, in which success hinged upon the ability to seize cities and other fortified points; conversely, the Sassanids also developed a number of techniques for defending their own cities from attack.
 The Sassanid army was much like the preceding Parthian army, although some of the Sassanid's heavy cavalry were equipped with lances, while Parthian armies were heavily equipped with bows.
 The Roman historian Ammianus Marcellinus's description of Shapur II's clibanarii cavalry manifestly shows how heavily equipped it was, and how only a portion were spear equipped:

 Horsemen in the Sassanid cavalry lacked a stirrup.
 Instead, they used a war saddle which had a cantle at the back and two guard clamps which curved across the top of the rider's thighs.
 This allowed the horsemen to stay in the saddle at all times during the battle, especially during violent encounters.

 The Byzantine emperor Maurikios also emphasizes in his Strategikon that many of the Sassanid heavy cavalry did not carry spears, relying on their bows as their primary weapons.
-However the Taq-i Bustan reliefs and Al-Tabari's famed list of equipment required for dihqan knights which included the lance, provide a contrast.
-What is certain is that the horseman's paraphernalia was extensive.
+Conversely the Taq-e Bostan reliefs and Al-Tabari's famed list of equipment required for dihqan knights included the lance.

 The amount of money involved in maintaining a warrior of the Asawaran (Azatan) knightly caste required a small estate, and the Asawaran (Azatan) knightly caste received that from the throne, and in return, were the throne's most notable defenders in time of war.